- Boxes

 Using the convention that \(\langle \emptyset \rangle = \{ 0\} \), we define the empty set \(\emptyset \) to be the Gröbner basis of the zero ideal \(\{ 0\} \).

-No term of \(r\) is divisible by any leading term of non-zero elements in \(G''\)
+none of terms of \(r\) is divisible by leading monomial of a non-zero elements of \(B\),

 Let \(G'' \subseteq R[x_1, \dots , x_n]\) be a set of polynomials such that